 Writing an essay should include standard vocabulary usage that is relatively formal.
-In order that a writer give a document a seamless, professional appearance, the following checklist of items should be carefully regarded:
+In order for a writer to give a document a seamless, professional appearance, the following checklist of items should be carefully regarded:

 The style of an essay is of utmost importance.
 Here are some good tips on stylistic considerations:

 The manner in which one speaks is used in informal writing.
-However, when writing a more formal essay, a more formal and correct language should be applied.
+However, when writing an academic paper, such as an essay, a more formal and correct language should be applied.
 This gives the essay an overall feeling of professionalism.

 The formal writing style tends to have sentences that are longer than sentences in an informal style.
-However, caution should be exercised in using run-on or too long sentences.
-These can obscure the idea being expressed and tire the reader.
+However, caution should be exercised in using long sentences to avoid run-on sentences since they can obscure the idea being expressed and tire the reader.
 It is difficult to enjoy reading when the structure of a long, run-on sentence requires so much attention.
 Use brief, accurate, well written sentences instead.

 The writer should be aware that using sentences that are too short can be an effective means of attracting the reader's attention.
 However, used in excess, they can make the essay look boring and appear simplistic.

 Sometimes, students attempt to formalize their language and become far too extreme, using archaic words and sentence structure.
 These create an impression of artificial authority in writing and should be avoided.